OWASP/www-project-secure-headers/index.md

 It is available through [this GitHub project](https://github.com/oshp/oshp-validator).

-## Discussions and information
+## Discussions, information and roadmap

-We use the GitHub [discussions](https://github.com/OWASP/www-project-secure-headers/discussions) area for discussions about the project as well as spreading global information about it.
+We use the GitHub [discussions feature](https://github.com/oshp/oshp-tracking/discussions) for discussions about the project as well as spreading global information about it.

+The work on the OSHP projects and associated components is tracked using the GitHub [project feature](https://github.com/orgs/oshp/projects/2).

 ## Contributors